Kievan Rus' law: In Poland

-Rus' Law continued to operate in the lands annexed to the Polish crown in the 14th century, although the institutions of Polish law were gradually introduced.
-Private law was in force for a longer time in relation to the Rus' population, while public Rus' Law was completely eliminated with the introduction of the Polish system of courts in Galicia in 1506.
+Kievan Rus' law continued to operate in the lands annexed to the Polish crown in the 14th century, although the institutions of Polish law were gradually introduced.
+Private law was in force for a longer time in relation to the Rus' population, while public Rus' law was completely eliminated with the introduction of the Polish system of courts in Galicia in 1506.

-Rus' Law was distributed among the rural population within the framework of self-governing communities that continued the tradition of the Old Russian Verv.
-Villages with Rus' Law enjoyed broad self-government, they chose their chiefs: tiuns, starets and even priests, who accepted guarantees for their members.
+Rus' law was distributed among the rural population within the framework of self-governing communities that continued the tradition of the Kievan Rus' Verv.
+Villages with Rus' law enjoyed broad self-government, they chose their chiefs: tiuns, starets and even priests, who accepted guarantees for their members.
 Through the community, its members performed their duties to the state authorities.
 There were separate industrial courts.
 However, during this period, the old community (Verv) was split into smaller units (Hearth tax) and, under the pressure of the gentry's possessions, lost self-government.
-In the XV-XVI centuries, a mass transfer of villages with Rus' Law to German Law was made.
+In the XV-XVI centuries, a mass transfer of villages with Rus' law to German Law was made.
 Polish law became widespread.
-However, some norms of Russian law were preserved in the form of customary law.
+However, some norms of Rus' law were preserved in the form of customary law.